-Did you file a tax return only to have your refund applied toward debt that your spouse owed?
-Or, you know your refund will be subject to your spouse’s debt, do you know what your rights are?
+Did you file a tax return only to have your refund applied toward liability that your spouse owed?
+Or, you know your refund will be subject to your spouse’s liability, do you know what your rights are?
 If either of these scenarios relate to you, you are considered and injured spouse and you can do something to get your portion of the tax refund awarded to you.

-Debts The IRS Can Withhold From Your Tax Refund
+Liabilities The IRS Can Withhold From Your Tax Refund

-Debts that can be withheld from your tax return include the following:
+Liabilities that can be withheld from your tax return include the following:

 - Past due federal or state tax.